machitgarha/Json/README.md

 ### Performance

+**Note:** Unfortunately, things are slow in the current version of Json (i.e. not only the lack of micro-optimizations, but the general performance is not good).
+It's recommended to wait for the next version (maybe 2.0.0) to use Json (if you don't care, then use it).
+See #59 for more details.

 Thinking of performance?
 Json is here.
 Many methods have been tested to perform as fast as they could.
 Sometimes, they are faster than internals.
 Really?
 Test it yourself!

 ### Flexible